Kwesi Appiah: Crystal Palace

-On 31 January 2012, he agreed his second professional deal to play for Crystal Palace.
+On 31 January 2012, he agreed to his second professional deal to play for Crystal Palace.
 On 28 January 2013, Appiah joined Football League One side Yeovil Town on a month's loan deal.
 He made his first appearance for Yeovil in the 2–1 win over MK Dons, coming on in the second half as a substitute for Matthew Dolan.

 Appiah returned to the Conference Premier on 13 September 2013 when he signed on a one-month loan deal for the then league leaders Cambridge United.
 Appiah scored his first Cambridge goal in a 3–0 win over Nuneaton Town on 24 September and followed it with the equaliser in a 1–1 draw away at Wrexham and the winner against Hereford United in the next two games.
 Having missed a penalty in a 0–0 stalemate against Chester, he atoned with both goals in the 2–0 win over Salisbury City that maintained Cambridge's six-point lead at the top of the Conference Premier on 19 October.
 Appiah had earlier confirmed the loan deal had been extended by a further month via his Twitter account.
 Appiah scored further goals against Aldershot Town, Barnet (2) and Macclesfield Town (2) in November, leading Cambridge manager Richard Money to express his eagerness to re-sign Appiah on loan in the January transfer window.

 On 21 January 2014, Appiah joined Notts County on a one-month emergency loan.

 On 27 March 2014, Appiah joined League Two side AFC Wimbledon on loan for the remainder of the 2013–14 season.
 He scored his first goal in a 2–2 draw with Newport County.

 On 9 July 2014, Appiah rejoined Cambridge United on a six-month loan.
 Since his last stint at Cambridge, the club had regained their place in the Football League.
 He scored six league goals in nineteen league appearances but also scored the winner in the first round of the FA Cup against League One Fleetwood Town and a late equaliser against Mansfield Town in the second round – playing a large role in maintaining a run to the fourth round and two lucrative ties against Manchester United.